 Now is the time for all of us to focus more on the customer experience.
 There is a wealth of evidence that companies with the highest customer experience grow at sometimes more than double the rate of their competitors.

-If you are not on top of your customer experience, and you don’t have a Customer Experience Program you could lose your competitive advantage very quickly by focusing on the wrong things.
+If you are not on top of your customer experience, and you don’t have a customer experience programme you could lose your competitive advantage very quickly by focusing on the wrong things.